Logo Voyage

 Map of Waukesha

 Interstate 94 is the main east-west route through Waukesha.
 It connects the city with Madison and other points west, as well as with Milwaukee and Chicago to the east and southeast.
 The closest major airport is Milwaukee General Mitchell International Airport, which is about 30 minutes east of the city.
-Also available is Chicago O'Hare International Airport, located about 2 hours southeast.
+Also available is Chicago O'Hare International Airport, about 2 hours southeast.

 Get around

 Waukesha is easily navigable by car.
-Non-locals may be confused by the high number of five-way intersections, but the old-one way streets are a thing of the past, which makes navigating the city much easier that it once was.
-Waukesha Metro Transit also provides bus service to the city, with the transfer point located at the terminal downtown.
-Limited bus connections are available to Milwaukee County Transit System for service to Milwaukee County and the surrounding areas.
+Non-locals may be confused by the high number of five-way intersections, but the old-one way streets are a thing of the past, which makes navigating the city much easier than it once was.

 See